 You’ll authorize each settlement after Guardian successfully negotiates with your creditors, paying the full settlement amount and Guardian’s fees.

-If you aren’t eligible for Guardian Debt Relief, compare other debt negotiation companies to find the most affordable you’re eligible for.
+If you aren’t eligible for Guardian Debt Relief, compare more debt relief options to find the most affordable way to deal with your debt.